cpfaff/rbefdata_paper/paper/rbefdata.md

 pools stems from 22 to 116 years consisting of 14 to 35 species (cite Bruelheide, 2010).

-The BEFdata platform adheres to standards like the Ecological Metadata Lanauge for metadta and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF but also in other parts of ecological research.
-The portal offers a social component (proposals) that lower the hurdles on sharing data online and tools that help researchers to describe their data with metadata.
+The data management platform adheres to standards like the Ecological Metadata Language for metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF research other parts of ecological research.
+The portal offers a social component where researchers can shop dataset and write a paper proposals.
+They give some additional information like a title and a rationale.
+With a proposal they can ask for access to datasets and provide the data owners with necessary information about the paper in planning.
+They can decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data.

-As the paper proposal process integrated.
-You shop together datasets and afterwards create a paper proposal based on the shopped dataset.
-In the proposal you have to give information like a title for the proposal and a rationale describing how you intend to use the data and where and when to publish the results.
 If the proposal is handed in the authors will be informed that somebody likes to access their datasets and they can decide if they like to participate and how.
 After all authors have granted access on is good to go with the `rbefdata` package.

 ### Data used